thefinn93/urbanmaps/README.md

 Next, go get an api key from http://cloudmade.com/

-Then, edit urbanmaps/settings.py and insert the api key into CLOUDFLARE_KEY="..."
+Then, edit urbanmaps/settings.py and insert the api key into CLOUDMADE_KEY="..."

 Make sure you have django installed
 `pip install django`